 The Save dialog supports:

-If you are writing HTML, you can preview it as a rendered document.
+If you are writing HTML or Markdown, you can preview it as a rendered document.

 LeaseyWord creates a temporary HTML preview and opens it in the default browser.